riccardomusmeci/mlx-image/README.md

 ## **Validation**

 The `validation.py` script is run every time a pth model is converted to mlx and it's used to check if the model performs similarly to the original one on ImageNet-1K.

+I use the configuration file `config/validation.yaml` to set the parameters for the validation script.

+You can download the ImageNet-1K validation set from mlx-vision space on HuggingFace at this [link](https://huggingface.co/datasets/mlx-vision/imagenet-1k).

 ## **Similarity to PyTorch**
 `mlx-im` tries to be as close as possible to PyTorch: